CongLeSolutionX/go_community/doc/README.md

 The `initial` and `next` subdirectories of this directory are for release notes.

 At the start of a release development cycle, the contents of `next` should be deleted and replaced with those of `initial`.
+From the repo root:

+    > cd doc
+    > rm -r next/*
+    > cp -r initial/* next

+Then edit `next/1-intro.md` to refer to the next version.

 Release notes should be added to `next` by editing existing files or creating new files.

 To prepare the release notes for a release, run `golang.org/x/build/cmd/relnote generate`.